 Chinese Herbal Medicine

-Herbal medicine is an important aspect of Chinese medicine and it’s use dates back thousands of years.
+Chinese herbal medicine and its use dates back thousands of years.
 In Australia over 400 plant, mineral and animal substances have been approved for use by AHPRA registered Chinese medicine practitioners.

 The next most effective way to take herbs is in granulated form.
-Not quite as strong as a raw herbal formula but still very efficient and very easy to take – just mix into some warm water and drink like you would a tea.
+Not quite as strong as a raw herbal formula, but still very efficient and very easy to take.
+Simply mix into some warm water and drink, as you would a tea.

 Pills or capsules